Windows OS Hub

 windows 10 raw partition

 Note.
 We deliberately don’t consider the option with the physical damage of the drive, since it cannot be recovered using any software.
-The general recommendation it is advisable to first check the drive using any utility that allows to view its S.M.A.R.T. status.
+The general recommendation is to first check the drive using any utility that allows to view its S.M.A.R.T. status.

 chkdsk e: /f